nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/monitoring-and-maintenance/hotfixes-installation-notes-for-nuxeo-platform-lts-2017.md

     </elasticSearchClient>
   </extension>
 ```
-### Configuration for in-flight encryption of MongoDB Client TrustStore
+### Configuration for In-Flight Encryption of MongoDB Client Truststore

 The following `nuxeo.conf` properties can be set to define appropriate TLS/SSL configuration for MongoDB:
 - `nuxeo.mongodb.ssl=true`
 - `nuxeo.mongodb.truststore.path`